Dog Grooming Prices: Complete Cost Guide for 2026

 Dog grooming prices in 2026 range from $30-$55 for small dogs to $100-$150+ for giant breeds for a full groom.
 PetSmart and Petco offer the most affordable chain options, while mobile grooming adds $10-$25 for the convenience of at-home service.
 This guide breaks down every grooming service cost by dog size and breed, compares chain vs independent vs mobile groomers, covers tipping etiquette, and shares practical tips to reduce your grooming bill without compromising quality.

 This guide provides transparent, up-to-date dog grooming cost information based on national averages and direct price comparisons from major chains and independent groomers.
 For a complete overview of grooming tools and at-home techniques that can reduce your professional grooming costs, see our dog grooming guide.
+If you are managing skin irritation or abnormal shedding, pair cost planning with our bath frequency by coat checklist, ear cleaning safety checklist, dog skin barrier grooming checklist, and dog coat loss grooming checklist.

 Professional dog grooming service with pricing for bath and haircut